+The above results show that the Gale-Shapley algorithm is vulnerable to coalition manipulation.
+However, under the setting where a manipulation is costly, every manipulator needs to be strictly better off after the manipulation to preserve individual rationality.
+In the example that demonstrates the conflicts between manipulators in Table~\ref{hardexample}, only one of $w_1$ and $w_2$ can manipulate or the $W$-optimal partner.
+Therefore, such an example provides a natural way to represent a binary variable.
+In fact, we show a hardness result in the costly environment:

-\begin{theorem} In permutation manipulations, it is NP-complete to find a manipulation such that the induced matching (not necessarily stable w.r.t the true preference profile) is strictly better off for all manipulators. \end{theorem}
+\begin{theorem} It is NP-complete to find a strategy profile, the induced matching of which is strictly better off for all manipulators. \end{theorem}

-According to Theorem \ref{theo:hardness_better}, one immediate corollary is that the number of different Pareto-optimal matchings cannot be polynomial in the number of men and women.
-For otherwise, we can enumerate all such matchings by Algorithm \ref{algorithm} to develop a polynomial time algorithm.
-Actually, there are $2^{\Theta(|M| + |W|)}$ different induced matchings, which is Pareto-optimal and weakly better off for all manipulators, in the constructed stable matching problem used in the reduction of Theorem \ref{theo:hardness_better} (see Appendix \ref{appendix:num_pareto_optimal_matching} for details).
-Last but not least, to compute the number of matchings that are Pareto-optimal and strictly better off for all manipulators is \#P-Hard. \begin{theorem} In permutation manipulations, it is \#P-Hard to compute the number of induced matchings, which are strictly better off, Pareto-optimal for all manipulators, and stable w.r.t the true preference lists. \end{theorem}
+Therefore, when the manipulation is costly, a manipulation coalition is unlikely to form and the Gale-Shapley algorithm is immune to coalition manipulations.
+According to Theorem \ref{theo:hardness_better}, one immediate corollary is that the number of $S_L$-Pareto-optimal matchings cannot be polynomial in the number of men and women.
+For otherwise, we can enumerate all such matchings by Algorithm~\ref{algorithm} to develop a polynomial time algorithm.
+Last but not least, we show that the problem to compute the number of $S_L$-Pareto-optimal matchings, which are strictly better off for all manipulators, is \#P-complete.

+Finally, we show that computing the number of $S_L$-Pareto-optimal matchings which are strictly better off for all manipulators is \#P-Hard. \begin{theorem} It is \#P-complete to compute the number of $S_L$-Pareto-optimal matchings, which are strictly better off for all manipulators. \end{theorem}